Tips for a Career in Project Management

 You should start by getting a bachelor's degree.
 There generally aren't degrees in this specific area, but you could get a degree in business or a related field that teaches such skills as critical thinking and organization, such as economics.
 There are private student loans can help you cover the cost of tuition and other college-related expenses, either instead of or in addition to other forms of funding, such as grants, federal loans, and scholarships.

 In addition, you might want to look into getting a Certified Associate in Project Management certificate.
-Later on, once you have work experience, you can get a Project Management Professional Certificate, but the CAPM is entry-level, and it can show that you are serious about your career choice.
+Later on, once you have work experience, you can get one of the more advanced Project Management Certifications, but the CAPM is entry-level, and it can show that you are serious about your career choice..
 You can also teach yourself various types of project management software.

 While you're still in school, you can build necessary skills and identify existing ones.
 Volunteer work is a great way to do this.
 Anytime you have helped see a project through from conception to completion is an example of your skills in this area.
 However, you are unlikely to walk straight into a project management position after college.
 Entry-level jobs may have titles such as project coordinator, administrative associate, or operations associate.
 Some companies may have positions for junior or associate project manager.